rebelsky/sams-assorted-musings-reflections/a-month-of-grinnellians.md

 "I'm too tired to writing anything long" essays.
 But we'll see.

-My writing schedule may also be a little bit off this month, since I do consider it appropriate to check in with a subject [13] before posting what I've written about him, her, zir, or them.
+My writing schedule may also be a little bit off this month, since I do consider it appropriate to check in with a subject [14] before posting what I've written about him, her, zir, or them.
 Of course, I think that applies primarily to living, non-public figures.
 I can probably write anything non-libelous about public figures.
-And, in all but one or two cases, I'm pretty sure that the non-living Grinnellians I might write about are public figures [14].
+And, in all but one or two cases, I'm pretty sure that the non-living Grinnellians I might write about are public figures [15].

 I have a *much* longer list of Grinnellians I want to write about than I can write about in a month.
 And there are others not yet on my list.
-My muse needs some choice!
-Anyway, because my muse is guiding me and because I'm only doing this for a month, I won't get to everyone.
+I really do believe that my muse needs some choice!
+Anyway, because my muse is guiding me [17] and because I'm only doing this for a month, I won't get to everyone.
 I apologize to those of you who I won't get to at this time.
-Unless I discover that I really suck at these profiles, or my readers revolt [16], I'll probably do this again another month [17].
-If you'd like me to write about you, or to write about another Grinnellian, feel free to let me know and I'll add you or them to the list [18].
+Unless I discover that I really suck at these profiles, or my readers revolt [18], I'll probably do this again another month [19].
+If you'd like me to write about you, or to write about another Grinnellian, feel free to let me know and I'll add you or them to the list [20].

+In the end, I hope that, like my Tigger suit, this month of essays provides a net positive for myself and my community.
+Introducing folks to important Grinnellians may provide some useful connections.
+The few people I've written about seem to really appreciate it.
+And reminding myself of how many awesome people I know and work with (or previously worked with) is good for my soul.

 ---

 Note: I do have one or two planned essays for the month that won't be about Grinnellians.
 As you saw [yesterday](tigger-suit.html), some days of the year just call for particular essays.
+And, as you saw yesterday, I may do those as bonus essays, rather than as replacement essays.
+We'll see how things go.

 ---